exercism/docs/building/tracks/syllabus/README.md

 By taking this approach we're not saying that the student doesn't need to know these things, we're saying that they don't need to know them **yet**.

 Often the earliest exercises need to contain non-idiomatic code.
-This is because in the beginning most of the language is still unknown.
-Most of the concepts have not yet been introduced.
+This is because in the beginning most of the language is still unknown to the student, and most of the concepts have not yet been introduced.
 By allowing non-idiomatic code in the earliest exercises, students are able to take many smaller steps in familiar territory rather than a few big steps in unfamiliar territory.
 The result is that they are able to reach the stage of idiomatic code more quickly and with less friction.